-- Press the car symbol in the bottom bar and go to Settings. - Go to Connectivity -> Bluetooth. - Press the name of the phone you want to connect to. - Select the services you want the phone to be used for, such as media or phone services.
+- 2 Go to Connectivity → Bluetooth. - 3 Press the name of the phone you want to connect to. - 4 Select the services you want the phone to be used for, such as media or phone services.

-You can also switch devices in the centre display's phone view by pressing the switch device symbol 🗗 .
+You can also switch devices in the centre display's phone view by pressing the switch device symbol 🗘 .